Special termination for log canonical pairs: Special termination for g-pairs

 \begin{proof} By induction, we may assume the termination of flips for NQC $ \Q $-factorial dlt g-pairs of dimension at most $ d-1 $.

 Consider a sequence of flips starting from an NQC log canonical g-pair $ (X_1,B_1+M_1) $ of dimension $ d $:

 By Lemma \ref{lem:lifting_g} there exists a diagram

 where the sequence of rational maps $\rho_i$ is a composition of steps in an MMP for an NQC $\Q$-factorial dlt g-pair $ (Y_1,\Delta_1 + N_1) $.
 It suffices to show that this MMP terminates; we may assume that this sequence consists only of flips.
-By Theorem \ref{thm:specterm_g-pairs} and by relabelling, we may assume that in this sequence the flipping locus at each step avoids the non-klt locus.
-Thus, this sequence is also a sequence of flips for the NQC $\Q$-factorial klt g-pair $ \big(Y_1,(\Delta_1 - \lfloor \Delta_1 \rfloor) +N_1 \big) $-flips, which terminates by assumption. \end{proof}
+By Theorem \ref{thm:specterm_g-pairs} and by relabelling, we may also assume that in this sequence the flipping locus at each step avoids the non-klt locus.
+Consequently, this sequence of flips is also a sequence of flips for the NQC $\Q$-factorial klt g-pair $ \big(Y_1,(\Delta_1 - \lfloor \Delta_1 \rfloor) +N_1 \big) $, which terminates by assumption. \end{proof}

 Finally, we obtain the analogue of Theorem \ref{thm:main} in the context of g-pairs.

 \begin{proof}[Proof of Theorem \ref{thm:main_g}] The proof is analogous to that of Theorem \ref{thm:main}, by replacing Lemma \ref{lem:klt_lc} by Lemma \ref{lem:reduction_g-term}, Lemma \ref{lem:lifting} by Lemma \ref{lem:lifting_g}, and \cite[Theorem 4.2.1]{Fuj07a} by Theorem \ref{thm:specterm_g-pairs}. \end{proof}